 I removed the two resistor connected to TPS63900 CFG1 and CFG2 pins, because I think most user don't want to switch dynamically between two buck booster output voltage levels.
 Now the full schematic looks like this.

-I have ordered 10 PCBs from Elecrow and expect to receive them in a few weeks.
+I have ordered 10 PCBs from Elecrow and the bare board looks like this.

 The previous version, SEMLIC V1, has a linear voltage regulator to create a 2.2V/150mA supply for an application.
 This low voltage was chosen because the Lithium Ion Capacitor usable voltage range is 2.5-3.8V and the linear regulator needs 0.3V head room to regulate well.
 Since many wireless development boards work on 3.3V I wanted to design this new board.
 SEMLIC V2 uses a TPS63900 buck boost converter which can deliver 3.3V/400mA from the Lithium Ion Capacitor and it has an awesome 75nA quiescent current.
 I think the E-peas' new AEM10300, Lithium Ion Capacitors and the new TPS63900 is an awesome new combination for batteryfree IoT applications.